Pioneer (Qld)

 Pioneer is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Pioneer (Qld) statistical area (Lv2), as estimated by AreaSearch, was around 2,351 as of November 2025.
-This figure represents an increase of 5 people since the 2021 Census, which reported a population of 2,346.
-The current resident population estimate of 2,350 is based on AreaSearch's analysis of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This results in a density ratio of 1,716 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The Pioneer (Qld)'s growth rate of 0.2% since the census is within 2.3 percentage points of the SA3 area's growth rate of 2.5%.
-Natural growth contributed approximately 65.0% of overall population gains during recent periods.
+As of February 2026, the population of the suburb of Pioneer (Qld) is estimated to be around 2,351 people.
+This reflects an increase of 5 individuals since the 2021 Census, which reported a population of 2,346 people.
+The current resident population estimate of 2,350 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a density ratio of 1,716 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+The suburb's growth rate of 0.2% since the census places it within 2.5 percentage points of the SA3 area (2.7%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 65.0% of overall population gains during recent periods in Pioneer.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking ahead, population projections indicate a decline of 117 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 25 to 34 age group, projected to increase by 54 people over this period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Looking ahead, population projections indicate a decline of 127 persons by 2041 according to this methodology.
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group, projected to increase by 50 people.

 Frequently Asked Questions - Population